jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 <img src="https://i.imgur.com/NkEXOPR.png" />

 And there you have it.
-Your very first AWS API created using the API Gateway service. gp
+Your very first AWS API created using the API Gateway service.
+No node/express servers needed and a clean GUI that provides us access to a visual representation of the the request/response cycle and all the configuration options available in each.

 #### References